lfrancatto/node-mongo-compose/README.md

 # node-mongo-compose
-Projeto Cadastro Simples com Docker
+Developing a simple app with NodeJS + MongoDB + Nginx and Docker Compose

-Exemplo utilizando compose com 3 serviços.
+Example using compose with three services.

 DB: mongo 3.4

 Backend: node 8.1

-Frontend: nginx 1.13
+Frontend: nginx 1.1